MissInterpret/onyx-native/README.md

 #### VM

-Using JNI functions require some combination of paramters that include a jclass, and often a jmethodID.
+Using JNI functions require some combination of parameters that include a jclass, and often a jmethodID.
 Obtaining them from fully-qualified class name requires stereotyped boilerplate.
 These functions wrap this functionality: